Earl Lemley Core: Career

-Author
+Writing

 In the course of his career, Core authored numerous technical articles, several books, and hundreds of newspaper articles.
 Two notable textbooks that became standards were General Biology, co-authored by Core, P.D.
 Strausbaugh, and B.R.
 Weimer, and A New Manual for the Biology Laboratory, co-authored with Weimer.
 His botanical texts were The Flora of West Virginia, a four volume series written with Strausbaugh, Flora of the Erie Islands, Spring Wild Flowers, Plant Taxonomy, and Vegetation of West Virginia.
 He also prepared a collection of weekly botanical writings for the Charleston (West Virginia) Gazette entitled The Wondrous Year.

 In 1937, Core wrote The Chronicles of Core, a history of his home community.
 In 1960 he published Morgantown Disciples, a history of the First Christian Church of Morgantown, West Virginia.
 Late in life he embarked upon an extensive five-volume history of Monongalia County, West Virginia (1974–84), completing the last volume shortly before his death.
 This material had been published over a period of 12 years in a weekly column of the Morgantown Dominion Post newspaper.

+Earl Lemley Core was a colleague of the American chemist George L. Humphrey, and in 1977, Core published an article about an experiment Humphrey conducted to determine the source and chemical composition of a mysterious crystalline substance he observed accumulating on his car, which was later identified as honeydew excreted by aphids.